Skip to content

 Projects the scheme will fund

-• Ecological improvement – projects that aim to enhance biodiversity such as the restoration of wildflower meadows or management of trees and woodland
+• Ecological improvement to enhance biodiversity such as wildflower meadow restoration or the management of trees and woodland.

-• Hedgerow creation or management – new planting, laying and coppicing projects that fall outside the scope of the current government schemes
+• Hedgerow creation or management, including new planting, laying and coppicing projects that fall outside the scope of the current government schemes.

 • Tools, equipment and material in support of community activity